erichu57023/ehc_builder/README.md

 ## Running an experiment

 To start an experiment, simply run `EHCBegin` from the command line, making sure to set an eye tracker, manipulator, and add a list of trials in the order that you want them to run.
+Some hardware interfaces (such as `PolhemusLiberty`) may skip calibration routines based on the presence of calibration files; to force calibrations to run, make sure to delete these files.

 ## Adding trial types